yuanbei/Nars-Wiki/NAL-5:-Statements-as-Terms.md

 -------------------------------------- **Negation** -------------------------------------

-`It is unlikely that robin cannot fly. `
+`//It is unlikely that robin cannot fly. `
 <br/>
 <br/>
 `(--,<robin --> [flying]>). %0.1%`